wada-jun8/OmniVLA/README.md

 We provide a Makefile to simplify the environment setup.

 1. **Initial Setup**: Run this command once to build the Docker image and prepare dependencies.
+   > **Note:** This process involves building a large Docker image and downloading dependencies.
+It may take a significant amount of time depending on your environment.
     ```bash
     make setup
     ```

-2. **Usage**: To start the container and enter the development environment, simply run:
+3. **Usage**: To start the container and enter the development environment, simply run:
     ```bash
     make
     ```